sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 ```
-The following link illustrates how the xml tag information
+The following link illustrates how the XML tag information
 is used for rendering.
 ![Design](images/Show_Running_Configuration_design.png)